QUICK INDEX

 DOS WEB DOS EMAIL RV SATELLITE RV BOONDOCK RV SOLAR

-How to use Canadian Satellites mobile anywhere
+How to use Canadian TV Satellites Mobile.

 I provide details on how to build your own manual rooftop Shaw Direct dish in a later pararaph.

-It should be noted that a stronger signal is need to receive MPEG-4, and the smaller 60E dish may not be adquate for US signal reception.
+t should be noted that a stronger signal is need to receive MPEG-4, and the smaller 60E dish may not be adquate for US signal reception.
 The larger 75E mobile dish is recommended.
 Still, signal loss due to rainout or dish movement will be more common and last longer.

 To reach information on Receiver setup.
 Hit the Options button at the bottom of your remote (next to 0) Press Options-4-7.
 For more information then hit "Info" .
 This opens a selections of screens with more details.

-VE3LGS EASY METHOD with GARMIN GPS
+VE3LGS EASY METHOD for aiming dish with GARMIN GPS

 I recently purchased a small handheld Garmin Nuvi GPS.
 This has main highways down to backwoods road maps built in for most of North America.
 Really handy in unfamiliar towns.
 You can drive straight to a laundromat in Arizona or a Beer store in Ontario.
-By the way, if you are a real boondocker, you will soon find out that the GPS application for you Iphone or Android won't work unless you have a good Cell signal.
+By the way, if you are a real boondocker, you will soon find out that the GPS application for your Iphone or Android won't work unless you have a good Cell signal.
 This happens all too often.

 Anyway, I digress.